wefang/funcode/1_map_regions/README.md

 Final Core Set = Forward Set + Non-duplicate Reverse Mappings
 ```

-This bidirectional approach ensures:
-1. Comprehensive coverage of both species' regulatory elements
-2. Identification of reciprocal vs non-reciprocal mappings
-3. Removal of duplicate pairs that appear in both directions

 ### Duplicate Removal
 A pair from the reverse mapping is considered a duplicate if both its human and mouse elements overlap by >50bp with any pair in the forward set.
 After removing duplicates, the remaining reverse-mapped pairs are combined with the forward set.

 ## Input Data